Colorado self-defense law allows you to use physical force to defend yourself or others, but under two conditions:

-Self-defense is a legal defense to a criminal accusation.
+Self-defense is a legal defense against a criminal accusation.
 It quietly admits that you committed the crime.
 However, it argues that you only did it in order to defend yourself from harm.
 If successful, self-defense justifies a crime.
 It means you were only acting out of self-preservation.1 A successful self-defense argument means you are not liable for the crime.

-Proving a self-defense case involves showing:
+Proving a self-defense case under state law involves showing: